aaarif796/Image-Analyses-and-Object-Detection-Microsoft-Azure-/README.md

 - **Image Description**: Generate descriptive captions for images to understand their contents quickly.
 - **Object Detection**: Detect and identify multiple objects in an image and objects present in the Image.
+- **Graphical User Interface (GUI)**: Provides an intuitive GUI powered by tkinter for a seamless user experience.

 ## Getting Started